marcusfrdk/click-extended/docs/ARGUMENT.md

 # Argument

-An argument in the command line interface is a positional argument.
-For this library, an argument is an extension of the `ParentNode`, meaning it injects values into the context.
+An argument in the command line interface is a positional argument and is an extension of the `ParentNode`, meaning it injects values into the context.

 ## Parameters